Windsor Castle is the oldest and largest occupied castle in the world.

 Windsor Castle tickets

-If you like to travel at your own pace, you have two options while booking your tickets for Windsor Castle.
+If you like to travel at your own pace, you have two options while booking your Windsor Castle tickets.

 These tickets can be canceled 24 hours before your visit for a full refund.